This post may contain affiliate links. Please see my full Disclosure Policy for details.

-- 6 oz white chocolate, finely chopped
+- 6 oz white chocolate finely chopped

-- 1 cup whipped topping, thawed
+- 1 cup whipped topping thawed

-- 18 OREO cookies, 3 tbsp butterPlace cookies in a food processor and chop finely.
+- 18 OREO cookies, 3 tbsp butterPlace cookies in a food processor and pulse until you get fine crumbs.
 Add the melted butter and pulse until evenly blended.
-Press into the bottom and up the sides of a 9″ pie plate.
+Press into the bottom and up the sides of a 9" pie plate.
 Refrigerate until filling is ready.

 - 5 tbsp sugar, 3 tbsp cornstarch, 1 bag 12 oz fresh or frozen raspberriesCombine 2 tbsp of the sugar and 1 tbsp of the cornstarch in a small saucepan.
-Stir in thawed raspberries and 2 tbsp water.
+Stir in thawed raspberries and 2 tbsp cold water.
 Bring to a boil over medium heat.
 Cook for 3 minutes until dark red and thickened.
 Strain out seeds and cool completely.

-- Whisk remaining 3 tbsp sugar and 2 tbsp cornstarch, the gelatin and salt in a saucepan.
+- 5 tbsp sugar, 3 tbsp cornstarch, 1 1/2 tsp gelatin, 1/8 tsp salt, 2 cups whole milk, 6 oz white chocolate, 1 cup whipped toppingWhisk remaining 3 tbsp sugar and 2 tbsp cornstarch, the gelatin and salt in a saucepan.
 Gradually whisk in milk until smooth.
-Cook over medium heat, stirring constantly until the pudding thickens and begins to bubble around the edges. (about 5 minutes, which only seems like an eternity.)
-Remove from heat and stir in white chocolate.
+Cook over medium heat, stirring constantly until the pudding thickens and begins to bubble around the edges. (about 5 minutes) Remove from heat and stir in white chocolate.
 Let cool 30 minutes at room temperature, then stir in whipped topping.
 Pour into prepared crust, smoothing the top.